ishratUmar18/50-react.js-projects/portfolio-page/Readme.md

 # Features
 - Fast and efficient build process
 - Simple and clean code structure
-- Built using the latest web technologies such as React and Tailwind CSS
+- Built using the latest web technologies React and Tailwind CSS
 - User-friendly design for an enjoyable user experience
-- Dynamic project sections that allow you to showcase your work in an interactive way
+- Project section that allows you to showcase your work in an interactive way
 - Responsive design for seamless viewing on all devices
 # Getting Started
 To get started with this portfolio page, you will need to have Node.js installed on your computer.
 Once you have Node.js, follow these steps: